 I designed the baseboard cap that wraps on the wainscoting to be a tad larger than the flanking baseboard cap because I wanted it to have senior status.

 You don’t have to do this.
 It’s just a fun little variation I like to throw in to my designs now and then.
 In hindsight, there is not enough of a difference between the two base caps to have been worth the trouble.

 Quarter-round base shoe molding is designed to cover the uneven gap between floor and bottom of the baseboard, but is not architecturally necessary.

 [My Consumables page shows some of the materials we use to prepare our moldings for paint.]

 - Sanding sponges work great

 - Use a slightly wet (not just damp) rag to help with caulking

 - Wet your finger before running it along a bead of caulk

-There are even more explicit details how to prep and paint a room full of moldings at our How to Paint Moldings page.
+There are even more explicit details how to prep and paint a room full of moldings at my How to Paint Moldings page.